Khalida Inayat Noor: Biography

-In 2010, she was a member of the Editorial Board of many international journals of Mathematics and Engineering sciences, and had as many as 300 research papers published in leading world-class scientific journals.
+In 2010, she was a member of the Editorial Board of many international journals of Mathematics and Engineering sciences, and had as many as 300 research papers published in scientific journals.
 She is also a member of the Higher Education Commission of Pakistan and a Chartered Mathematician in the United Kingdom.
 Besides those qualifications, she also is a fellow of the Institute of Mathematics and its Applications.
 Noor is a professor of mathematics in the United Arab Emirates University.
 In October 1996, one of her papers appeared in the Journal of Mathematics.

 Reputation as a mathematician

 She is a fellow and member of the following Scientific Societies: